-The business of getting legal residence in Hungary is easy if you’re an EU, EEA, or Swiss citizen.
+The business of getting legal in Hungary is easy if you’re an EU, EEA, or Swiss citizen.
 For non-residents of the old continent, it is not so simple.

 The obtainment of a work permit through your employer is the first step to gaining legal status.
 After this, you can apply for a residence permit based on your employment status.